Prohibition Party: Post World War II

 One key area of disagreement between the factions was over who should control payments from a trust fund dedicated to the Prohibition Party by George Pennock in 1930.
 The fund pays approximately $8,000 per year, and during the schism these funds were divided between the factions.
 Dodge died in 2007, allowing the dispute over the Pennock funds to finally be resolved in 2014.
 The party is reported as having only "three dozen fee-paying members".

 In 2015, the party rejoined the board of the Coalition for Free and Open Elections and became a qualified political party in Mississippi.
 In the 2016 election, the party nominated James Hedges and qualified for the ballot in three states, Arkansas, Colorado, and Mississippi; he earned 5,514 votes becoming the most successful Prohibition presidential candidate since 1988.

-The party met via telephone conference in November, 2018 to nominate its 2020 presidential ticket.
+The party met via telephone conference in November 2018 to nominate its 2020 presidential ticket.
 Bill Bayes of Mississippi, the vice presidential nominee during the 2016 presidential election, was given the nomination on the first ballot over Adam Seaman and Phil Collins.
 C.L.
 Gammon of Tennessee was given the vice presidential nomination without opposition.
 Bayes resigned as the nominee, accusing some party activists of sabotaging his run because they opposed his views.
 Another telephone conference call was held, during which Gammon was given the presidential nomination and Collins was given the vice presidential nomination.
 However, Gammon withdrew from the nomination in August 2019 due to health problems, and another telephone conference was held that selected Collins for the presidential nomination and Billy Joe Parker for the vice presidential nomination.
+In 2024, the party nominated businessman Michael Wood for President, and John Pietrowski for Vice President.